enricofer/wind_forecast_routing/README.md

 # Wind forecast routing
 The plugin is based on [libweatherrouting routing library](https://github.com/dakk/libweatherrouting/) ©2021 Davide Gessa, Riccardo Apolloni, Enrico Ferreguti

+## For newbies

+* install QGIS following instructions in https://www.qgis.org/en/site/forusers/download.html
+* optionally load your map or a base map from ``QGIS>Browser>XYZ Tiles>OpenStreetMap``
+* zoom to your area of interest

+## The plugin itself

+For the time being the plugin is installed manually, by downloading the zip from: https://github.com/enricofer/wind_forecast_routing/archive/refs/heads/master.zip (soon it will be published in the official repository of QGIS, therefore it will be installed via ``Plugins>Manage and install plugins``, then search and click on ``Install``).
+The plugin will be shown under ``Processing`` tab.
 To generate an optimal route:
 * download a GRIB file, e.g. using https://plugins.qgis.org/plugins/gribdownloader/
  * suggested parameters: model from `ICON_EU`, interval 1 (1 hour), period 5